-1 (B) Zoning; 2 (C) Key infrastructure such as, but not limited to, roads, public water, and sewer; 3 (D) Service areas for public water and sewer; 4 (E) Historical and cultural resource areas and sites; 5 (F) Open space and conservation areas (public and private); and 6 (G) Natural resources such as, but not limited to, surface water, wetlands, floodplains, 7 soils, and agricultural land; 8 (ii) Future land use illustrating the desired patterns of development, density, and 9 conservation as defined by the comprehensive plan; and 10 (iii) Identification of discrepancies between future land uses and existing zoning use 11 categories.
-12 (3) Natural resource identification and conservation The plan must be based on an 13 inventory of significant natural resource areas such as, but not limited to, water, soils, prime 14 agricultural lands, forests, wildlife, wetlands, aquifers, coastal features, and floodplains.
-The plan 15 must include goals, policies, and implementation techniques for the protection and management 16 of these areas.
-17 (4) Open space and outdoor recreation identification and protection The plan must be 18 based on an inventory of outdoor recreational resources, open space areas, and recorded access to 19 these resources and areas.
+- 1 (B) Zoning; - 2 (C) Key infrastructure such as, but not limited to, roads, public water, and sewer; - 3 (D) Service areas for public water and sewer; - 4 (E) Historical and cultural resource areas and sites; - 5 (F) Open space and conservation areas (public and private); and - 6 (G) Natural resources such as, but not limited to, surface water, wetlands, floodplains, - 7 soils, and agricultural land; - 8 (ii) Future land use illustrating the desired patterns of development, density, and 9 conservation as defined by the comprehensive plan; and - 10 (iii) Identification of discrepancies between future land uses and existing zoning use11 categories. - 12 (3) Natural resource identification and conservation.
+The plan must be based on an 13 inventory of significant natural resource areas such as, but not limited to, water, soils, prime 14 agricultural lands, forests, wildlife, wetlands, aquifers, coastal features, and floodplains.
+The plan 15 must include goals, policies, and implementation techniques for the protection and management 16 of these areas. - 17 (4) Open space and outdoor recreation identification and protection.
+The plan must be 18 based on an inventory of outdoor recreational resources, open space areas, and recorded access to 19 these resources and areas.
 The plan must contain an analysis of forecasted needs, policies for the 20 management and protection of these resources and areas, and identification of areas for potential 21 expansion.
-The plan must include goals, policies, and implementation techniques for the 22 protection and management of existing resources and acquisition of additional resources if 23 appropriate.
-24 (5) Historical and cultural resources identification and protection The plan must be 25 based on an inventory of significant historical and cultural resources such as historical buildings, 26 sites, landmarks, and scenic views.
-The plan must include goals, policies, and implementation 27 techniques for the protection of these resources.
-28 (6) Housing The plan must may include the identification of existing housing patterns, 29 an analysis of existing and forecasted housing needs, and identification of areas suitable for future 30 housing development or rehabilitation.
-However, The the plan need not and shall not include an 31 affordable housing program that meets the requirements of § 42-128-8.1, the "Comprehensive 32 Housing Production and Rehabilitation Act of 2004" and chapter 45-53, the "Rhode Island Low 33 and Moderate Income Housing Act".
-The plan must, or include goals and policies that further the goal of subdivision 45-22.2-3(c)(3) and implementation techniques that identify specific
+The plan must include goals, policies, and implementation techniques for the 22 protection and management of existing resources and acquisition of additional resources if 23 appropriate. - (5) Historical and cultural resources identification and protection.
+The plan must be based on an inventory of significant historical and cultural resources such as historical buildings, sites, landmarks, and scenic views.
+The plan must include goals, policies, and implementation techniques for the protection of these resources. - (6) Housing.
+The plan must include the identification of existing housing patterns, an analysis of existing and forecasted housing needs, and identification of areas suitable for future housing development or rehabilitation.
+The plan shall include an affordable housing program that meets the requirements of § 42-128-8.1, the "Comprehensive Housing Production and Rehabilitation Act of 2004" and chapter 45-53, the "Rhode Island Low and Moderate Income Housing Act".
+The plan must include goals and policies that further the goal of subdivision 45-22.2-3(c)(3) and implementation techniques that identify specific programs to promote the